stronnag/gtk-g-rays2/README.md

 ## Overview

 This is gtk-g-ray2, a tool to access the Wintec WBT-201 from free operating systems.

-gtk-g-gray2 v 2.0 and later is effectively Linux only as it uses `udev` for device discovery.
+gtk-g-gray2 v 2.0 and later is somewhat Linux only as it uses `udev` for device discovery.

 ## Installation